Dorthea Forbrigd

 Dorthea Forbrigd (born 27 May 1997) is a Norwegian professional golfer and Ladies European Tour (LET) player.
-She has won the Norwegian National Golf Championship twice, and was runner-up at the 2023 SuperSport Ladies Challenge in South Africa.
+She has won the Norwegian National Golf Championship twice, and was runner-up at the 2023 SuperSport Ladies Challenge in South Africa and the 2026 Dutch Ladies Open.

 Amateur career

 Forbrigd was born in Oslo and represented Norway internationally, including at the 2014 World Junior Girls Championship in Canada, the 2018 World Amateur Team Championship in Ireland for the Espirito Santo Trophy, and the 2019 Spirit International Amateur championship in Texas.

 She attended East Carolina University between 2017 and 2021, earning an undergraduate degree in finance and an MBA.
 Playing with the East Carolina Pirates women's golf team, she won five events individually including two conference championships, and recorded a program-best 73.13 career stroke average.
 As a freshman, she was named the American Women's Golf Player-of-the-Month for September 2017.

 Forbrigd reached a career-best ranking of 41st in the World Amateur Golf Ranking.